RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

 </details>

-- Provisioning the vagrant machine created before with a wazuh manager using a S3 URL as a provider of the package and selecting the wazuh qa framework from the `master` branch
+- Provisioning the vagrant machine created before with a wazuh manager using a S3 URL as a provider of the package and selecting the wazuh qa framework from the `master` branch.
   <details>
     <summary>yaml configuration</summary>